 Ripple Revisit – Post originally posted on 7/20/11.
 Chief Acevedo is still our Police Chief in Austin and is doing a fantastic job and is still a very visible leader.

 Visible leadership is more than just big words and big promises.
 It’s about motivating and inspiring your people to do the difficult and challenging work.
-As a leader it means sometimes calling the play and keeping the football yourself just to show the team you walk your talk.
+As a leader it means calling the play and keeping the football to show the team you walk your talk.
 Clearly that’s what Chief Acevedo is doing.

 Welcome to Austin Chief Acevedo.
 I hope our paths cross one day….in a purely good way!